Code-Institute-Submissions/StateofChange/README.md

 Picture format/ dimensions need tob e changed for a better mobile performance.

 ### Deployment:

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+- In the GitHub repository, navigate to the Settings tab
+- From the source section drop-down menu, select the Main Branch
+- Once the Main Branch has selected, the page will automaticlly refreshed with a detailed ribbon display to to indicate the successful deployment.
+- The link can be found here - https://renebaumann3000.github.io/StateofChange.github.io/index.html

 ### Credits:
 - All content (pictures, text, podcast) is produced by myself.